 Depending on your skin type, sudsy castor oil can be mixed with any other nourishing carrier oil, like coconut, argan or olive, to name a few.
 Massage the mixture gently on your skin, taking special care to melt away waterproof makeup, or focus on any congestions.
-I like to massage for up to a minute, then use a warm, wet muslin or microfibre cloth to wipe away the oil.
+I like to massage for up to a minute, then use a warm, wet, clean muslin or microfibre cloth to wipe away the oil.
 Now, your skin’s perfectly prepped for your regular skincare routine!

 6. Nourish cuticles